capro-uio/capro-uio.github.io/content/service/_index.en.md

       track and discover.
 We can help you get your data (more) FAIR, and also easier for you and your team to work with.
 ---

+We offer a variety of services t help scientists reach their project goals.
+Explore some of our services.